Programme Approval, Recognition, and Accreditation Rules 2025

 Criterion 4 - Acceptability of the programme and consultation

 There is a written summary of the consultation undertaken, the views expressed, and consideration of the views.
-The consultation and summary must articulate the need for and acceptability of the programme to the relevant communities (including ākonga, whānau, hapū, iwi and where appropriate, hapori Māori) and other key stakeholders (including the qualification developer and any relevant academic, employer, industry, professional and other bodies) and any required endorsement by a WDC under section 366(1)(g) of the Act has been obtained.
+The consultation and summary must articulate the need for and acceptability of the programme to the relevant communities (including ākonga, whānau, hapū, iwi and where appropriate, hapori Māori) and other key stakeholders (including the qualification developer and any relevant academic, employer, industry, professional and other bodies).
+Any required endorsement by a WDC under section 366(1)(g) of the Act must have been obtained.

 Criterion 5 - Regulations